nearit/Xamarin-SDK/docs/ios/setup-notifications.md

 ```

 <div class="code-native">
-When an user taps on a notification, you can create an "HandleNearContent" method which will be called to let you manage in-app content presentation.<br><br>
+// When user taps on notification, create an "HandleNearContent" to manage in-app content
 if (content != null && content is NITReactionBundle)
 {
     HandleNearContent(content);
 }
 </div>
 <div class="code-bridge">
-When an user taps on a notification, call "ParseContent" method which will manage your in-app content and send it automatically in the common fragment.<br><br>
+// When an user taps on a notification, call "ParseContent" method which will manage your in-app content and send it automatically in the common fragment
 if (content != null && content is NITReactionBundle)
 {
     NearBridgeiOS.ParseContent(content);